zainkarsan7/htdaa/docs/tinyZ.md

 ---
 layout: default
-title: Another
+title: TinyZ
 nav_order: 4
 ---

-# Now ADD EVERYTHING EVER DONE:
+# TinyZ Remote Stuff:

 This part deals with how to determine the "recoverability" of a building and its components.
 Lots of different names in literature, circularity index, recoverability factor.
 These are important in formulating a benchmark to compare against.
 Some are enumerated here but there's lots more:
 ### Akanbi Recoverability: